Reitumetse24/assignment-1-Reitumetse/README.md

 ### Private Registry (Amazon ECR)

 See `registries.yml` for the ECR configuration.
 The recommended approach on EC2 is to attach the `AmazonEC2ContainerRegistryReadOnly` IAM policy to the instance profile — no static credentials are needed.

+## What is K3s and Why is it Used?

+K3s is a lightweight, fully compliant Kubernetes distribution developed by Rancher Labs.
+It is designed to run efficiently in resource-constrained environments such as edge computing, IoT devices, and small cloud instances.
+Unlike standard Kubernetes, K3s reduces complexity by removing non-essential components and packaging everything into a single binary, making it easier to install, manage, and operate.

+K3s is widely used because it requires less memory and CPU, starts quickly, and simplifies cluster setup while still maintaining core Kubernetes functionality.
+This makes it ideal for learning environments, development, and production scenarios where lightweight orchestration is needed, such as in distributed and 5G edge networks.

+## Key Components of K3s
+1. Control Plane

+The control plane is responsible for managing the entire cluster.
+It includes components such as the API server, scheduler, and controller manager.
+These components ensure that the desired state of the cluster is maintained, workloads are scheduled correctly, and the system operates reliably.

+2. Agents (Worker Nodes)

+Agents, also known as worker nodes, are responsible for running application workloads.
+They communicate with the control plane and execute tasks such as running containers and reporting node status.
+In a K3s cluster, agents are lightweight and easy to join using a cluster token.

+3. Container Runtime

+K3s uses a container runtime (by default, containerd) to run containers.
+The container runtime is responsible for pulling container images, starting and stopping containers, and managing their lifecycle.
+This is the core layer that actually executes applications within the cluster.

+4. CNI (Container Network Interface)

+The CNI handles networking between pods and services within the cluster.
+It ensures that containers can communicate with each other across different nodes.
+K3s includes a default networking solution (Flannel), which simplifies cluster networking setup.

+5. Ingress / Load Balancer

+Ingress controllers manage external access to services within the cluster, typically via HTTP or HTTPS.
+K3s includes Traefik by default, but in this project it was disabled and replaced with an NGINX Ingress Controller.
+Load balancing ensures traffic is distributed efficiently across multiple pods, improving availability and performance.

+6. Storage

+Storage in K3s allows applications to persist data beyond the lifecycle of individual containers.
+K3s includes a simple local storage provisioner by default, but it can also integrate with external storage systems such as cloud-based volumes.
+Persistent storage is essential for stateful applications like databases.

+### Reflection

+This project provided valuable hands-on experience in deploying a lightweight Kubernetes cluster using K3s on AWS.
+Through the process, I gained a deeper understanding of cluster architecture, node configuration, and the importance of proper networking between nodes.
+Setting up multiple master nodes helped me understand high availability concepts and how distributed systems maintain reliability.
+I also learned how to use SSH securely, configure Linux systems, and manage services using command-line tools, which strengthened my practical system administration skills.

+One of the main challenges I faced was correctly configuring communication between nodes.
+Initially, there were issues with nodes not resolving each other’s hostnames, which prevented the cluster from forming properly.
+I resolved this by carefully updating the /etc/hosts file on each node with the correct private IP addresses.
+Another challenge was handling SSH access using a .pem key in Windows PowerShell, as permission and path issues caused connection failures.
+This was resolved by ensuring the correct file path and command syntax were used.
+Additionally, YAML configuration errors, such as incorrect indentation, caused failures during K3s installation.
+I addressed this by carefully reviewing and correcting the formatting.

+K3s is a lightweight distribution of Kubernetes designed for edge, IoT, and resource-constrained environments, but it still retains the core functionality of standard Kubernetes.
+This makes it highly relevant to production environments, especially in modern cloud-native and 5G architectures.
+In 5G networks, services are designed using microservices and container-based approaches, which require orchestration platforms like Kubernetes.
+K3s demonstrates how Kubernetes can be optimized for edge computing, which is a critical component of 5G infrastructure where low latency and distributed processing are essential.

+Virtualization and containerization play a key role in enabling scalable services.
+Virtualization allows multiple virtual machines to run on a single physical server, improving resource utilization and flexibility.
+Containerization, on the other hand, allows applications to run in isolated environments with all their dependencies, making them portable and consistent across different environments.
+Kubernetes builds on containerization by automating deployment, scaling, and management of these containers.
+Together, these technologies enable organizations to deploy highly scalable, resilient, and efficient systems that can adapt to changing workloads and user demands.